ccapdev1920T2/s12g2/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. _See deployment for notes on how to deploy the project on a live system._
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites